Define which issues are synchronized between instances and which issuetypes correlate to each other.

 If you connect Jiras...

-...via email or file exchange (distributed configuration), check out this page instead.
+...via email or file exchange (server/data center behind a firewall), check out this page instead.

 - First to second instance: Define which issuetype an issue should get in the partner project for your selected issue types.